 An account must be in place prior to further interactions with Mecklenburg County Code Enforcement.
 From this point forward, time devoted to the review and discussion of the project will be chargeable.

-The Mega Plan Coordinator will verify an account has been established and formal minutes have been received.
+The Mega Facilitation Coordinator will verify an account has been established and formal minutes have been received.
 If these items are in place, the project will be scheduled and the point person will receive notification of the review slot, the number of hours scheduled, and the cancellation policy.
 The Plan Review dates must be accepted/rejected in the EPM project website within 48 hours of scheduling.

 General Submittal Requirements:

 Code Enforcement Plan Submittal Guidelines The submittal package will need to include all items relayed to the design team during the Scoping/Preliminary meeting and during any subsequent meetings or communications between the point person, design team and Mecklenburg County Code Enforcement.

 All Documents/Drawings for plan submittal must be uploaded no later than 12:00pm, 2 days prior to the start of Plan Review.
 All plans entering the system shall be complete.
 Files must be separated by Trade and file size must not exceed 40mb.
 If file size exceeds 40mb, please separate files within trade.
 Drawings must be formatted to Scale, Landscape, and Bookmarked.
 Project Manager listed on the OnSchedule application will be the Point of Contact for the project.